CHLNDDEV/OceanMesh2D/README.md

 ```

+See #testing to test OceanMesh2D on your system.

 Testing
 ==========

-All pull requests are tested with Jenkins on a local host.
-However, to ensure the software is fully functional on your system it's encouraged to run the tests in Tests/ yourself.
+To ensure the software is fully functional on your system before building some crazy meshes it is strongly recommended to run the tests (RunTests.m) in the Tests/ directory.

+We test all pull requests using this test suite on a local host before accepting.
+For subtantial pull requests we will also test the Examples from the Examples/ directory.

 References!
 ==============